cjakabos/portfolio-web/README.md

 - [x] Cars interface for the Car service's REST API.
 The [second project](vehicles-api/README.md) of the nanodegree.
 - [x] Scheduling interface for a Pet Store's Saas Application.
 The [third project](petstore/README.md) of the nanodegree.
+- [ ] Interface for a eCommerce web store application.
+The [fourth project](ecommerce/README.md) of the nanodegree.

 **Example of user interface**
 ![](./front-end-example.png)